IraAngeles-IBM/istio101/observe-telemetry/README.md

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.

-## Understand what happened

-Although Istio proxies are able to automatically send spans, they need some hints to tie together the entire trace.
-Apps need to propagate the appropriate HTTP headers so that when the proxies send span information to Zipkin or Jaeger, the spans can be correlated correctly into a single trace.

-In the example, when a user visits the Guestbook app, the HTTP request is sent from the guestbook service to Watson Tone Analyzer.
-In order for the individual spans of guestbook service and Watson Tone Analyzer to be tied together, we have modified the guestbook service to extract the required headers (x-request-id, x-b3-traceid, x-b3-spanid, x-b3-parentspanid, x-b3-sampled, x-b3-flags, x-ot-span-context) and forward them onto the analyzer service when calling the analyzer service from the guestbook service.
-The change is in the `v2/guestbook/main.go`.
-By using the `getForwardHeaders()` method, we are able to extract the required headers, and then we use the required headers further when calling the analyzer service via the `getPrimaryTone()` method.

 ## Questions